luigifreda/pyslam/README.md

 Check if you have non-free OpenCV module support (no errors imply success):
 `$ python3 -c "import cv2; detector = cv2.xfeatures2d.SURF_create()"`

-For an advanced OpenCV installation procedure, you can take a look [here](https://docs.opencv.org/master/d2/de6/tutorial_py_setup_in_ubuntu.html).

 ### Troubleshooting